TheOdinProject/curriculum/javascript/path.md

     You're an expert in forms by now, but here we'll focus on using jQuery to hook into them.
 2. PROJECT: Front End Forms
     /project_forms.md
+    A chance to use jQuery's Validate plugin and then roll your own form validation.
 3. Using AJAX to Talk to Your Server
     /ajax.md
     AJAX is the missing link between a seamless client-side experience and your server-side code.